 '1.
 The Sun is the center, holding the solar system together with gravity. \n2.
 Eight planets orbit the Sun: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune. \n3.
 The asteroid belt lies between Mars and Jupiter, with rocky objects. \n4.
 Moons orbit planets, like Earth\'s Moon and Jupiter\'s many moons. \n5.
 Distant regions include the Kuiper Belt and Oort Cloud, home to icy bodies.'

-Inspecting chain shows the full pipeline object with all three components displayed sequentially:
+And if we inspect chain itself, LangChain shows us the full pipeline with all three components in order:

 chain